abrahimzaman360/rtl8822ce/README.md

-# Use it only if your wifi is not working correctly.
+# (Warn): Use it only if your wifi is not working correctly.
 On my system, Lunar Lubster (Ubuntu) wifi is working properly without doing anything below or else.
 Just continue on that.